debsalbornoz/get_next_line/README.md

 •Improved Code Structure: Enhance code readability and maintainability by encapsulating file reading logic within a modular function, promoting organized and comprehensible code.

-Feel free to explore the repository, experiment with the code, and seamlessly incorporate this efficient line-reading function into your projects.
+Feel free to explore the repository, experiment with the code, and seamlessly incorporate this line-reading function into your projects.
 If you encounter any issues or have suggestions for enhancements, your contributions are highly appreciated!